datatug/datatug-core/README.md

 ## Licensing

-The `datatug` and other DataTug CLIs is free to use and source codes are open source under [MIT license](./LICENSE).
+The `datatug` and other DataTug CLIs are free to use and source codes are open source under [MIT license](./LICENSE).